North and East Texas Counts

 Lake Ray Hubbard (TXLR)

 Some of the highlights from past CBC’s have been Red-breasted Merganser, Little Gull, Eurasian Wigeon, and Lesser Black-backed Gull.
 We count around Lake Ray Hubbard, associated city parks, wetlands, and riparian areas.
-This year’s count will occur on Sunday, Dec.
-18, and our meeting location is the Rowlett Home Depot (Lakeview Pkwy/SH66 and Dexham Rd) at 6:30 AM.
+Our meeting location is the Rowlett Home Depot (Lakeview Pkwy/SH66 and Dexham Rd) at 6:30 AM.
 For further details contact Peter Assmann (firstname.lastname@example.org) or Mike Cameron (email@example.com).

 Lake Tawakoni (TXLK)